 The solution would be to increase your income.

 You can increase your income in several ways:

 - Work an additional job

 - Leave your current job and start a new (better paying) job

-These options are all viable – and they will all help you build extra streams of income.
+These options are all viable – and they will all help you build multiple income streams.

 Below are some additional income streams you can start building through a side hustle:

 |Side Hustle||Income Potential||Recommended Resource|